 The study then evaluates the propeller wash effects on seabed scour by investigating the model results for bottom shear stresses caused by the ferry propeller wash at the ADV locations.
-Figure 5.27 shows the sub-grid-based bottom shear stress (N/m2) simulated at the north and south pilings of Slip 1, along with the tide data.
-To generate this figure, we collected the propeller wash shear stress computed from the three ferries' sub-grid points that passed the north and south ADV locations during the simulation.
+Figure 6.27 shows the sub-grid-based bottom shear stress $(N/m^2)$ simulated at the north and south pilings of Slip 1, along with the tide data.
+To generate this figure, the propeller wash shear stress computed from the three ferries' sub-grid points that passed the north and south ADV locations during the simulation were collected.
 Overall, the shear stresses estimated at the south piling (-5.9 m depth) were generally greater than the shear stresses at the north piling (-9.8 m depth).
-The peak bottom shear stresses were predicted to reach 1.79 N/m2 at the south piling and 1.12 N/m2 at the north piling.
-The simulated bottom shear stresses were also higher for lower tidal periods than higher tidal periods because the ferries' propeller was closer to the seabed.
+The peak bottom shear stresses were predicted to reach 1.79 N/m at the south piling and 1.12 N/m at the north piling.
+The simulated bottom shear stresses were also higher for lower tidal stages than higher tidal stages because the ferries' propeller was closer to the seabed.
 These model results are consistent with the observations from Kastner et al. (2019).

-Figure 5.27 also includes horizontal dashed lines to indicate the critical shear stress (in N/m^2) for each sediment size classification, labeled on the left axis.
-The critical shear stress is the shear stress required to mobilize the sediments, and it is determined as a function of the sediment particle sizes.

-According to Julien (2002), fine sediments (clay + silt) can be mobilized even if the shear stress is less than 0.11 N/m2, while shear stress greater than 0.11 N/m2 can scour the sand-sized sediments.
-Shear stress greater than 1.26 N/m2 is required to erode gravel-sized sediments.
-Overall, the model results indicated that all ferry departures induce shear stress greater than 0.11 N/m2 for both the north and south pilings, which can cause severe scour in a sand bed.
-The model predicted shear stresses exceeding 1.26 N/m2 (up to 1.79 N/m2) at the south piling of Slip 1 due to several ferry departures during the low tide period.
+Figure 6.27 also includes horizontal dashed lines to indicate the critical shear stress (in $N/m^2$ ) for each sediment size classification, labeled on the left axis.
+The critical shear stress is the shear stress required to mobilize the sediments, and it is determined as a function of the sediment particle size and specific gravity.
+According to Julien (2002), fine sediments (clay + silt) can be mobilized even if the shear stress is less than $0.11 \text{ N/m}^2$ , while shear stress greater than $0.11 \text{ N/m}^2$ can scour the sand-sized sediments.
+Shear stress greater than $1.26 \text{ N/m}^2$ is required to erode gravel-sized sediments.
+Overall, the model results indicated that all ferry departures induce shear stress greater than $0.11 \text{ N/m}^2$ for both the north and south pilings, which can cause severe scour in a sand bed.
+The model predicted shear stresses exceeding $1.26 \text{ N/m}^2$ (up to $1.79 \text{ N/m}^2$ ) at the south piling of Slip 1 due to several ferry departures during the low tide period.
 Such high shear stress is expected to cause significant erosion even in a gravel bed.
-We should also note that the critical shear stress for each sediment size class (Julien, 2002) was developed by assuming a flat sediment bed, so the sediments in this area would likely be even more easily eroded because of the bench face slope at Slip 1 (Kastner et al., 2019).
+It should also be noted that the critical shear stress for each sediment size class (Julien, 2002) was developed by assuming a flat sediment bed, so the sediments in this area would likely be even more easily eroded because of the bench face slope at Slip 1 (Kastner et al., 2019).

 In conclusion, the findings from this analysis suggest that the propeller wash from ferry departures has a significant impact on the seabed scour around the structural pilings of Slip 1 in the Kingston ferry terminal.
-Furthermore, through this case study, we demonstrated the functionality and capabilities of the EFDC+ propeller wash module as an effective tool for evaluating scour issues in harbor areas.
-Based on the findings from the case studies, it can be concluded that the EFDC+ propeller wash modeling approach will be beneficial for researchers, engineers, and regulators in their efforts to properly evaluate propeller wash effects for contaminant remediation planning, scour mitigation, and structure design.
+Furthermore, this case study demonstrated the functionality and capabilities of the EFDC+ propeller wash module as an effective tool for evaluating scour issues.
+Based on these findings, it can be concluded that the EFDC+ propeller wash modeling approach will be beneficial for researchers, engineers, and regulators in their efforts to properly evaluate propeller wash effects for contaminant remediation planning, scour mitigation, and structure design.

-Figure 5.27: Simulated bottom shear stress at north and south pilings, tide data, and critical shear stress ranges for each sediment size classification.
+Figure 6.27: Simulated bottom shear stress at north and south pilings, tide data, and critical shear stress ranges for each sediment size classification.